CommandShiftHQ/cli-mystery/README.md

 ## Step 1: Getting set up

-Once you're ready, (**fork**)[https://docs.gitlab.com/ce/gitlab-basics/fork-project.html] this repo using the button at the top of the page.
-Forking will make a copy of the repository in your own GitLab account.

-Once you've done that, (clone)[https://docs.gitlab.com/ee/gitlab-basics/command-line-commands.html#start-working-on-your-project] your copy of the repository onto your local machine.
+Once you're ready, you'll need to fork this repository to your own account and clone it down.
+You can find instructions on how to do this [here](https://help.github.com/articles/fork-a-repo/) (follow both section headings _Fork an example repository_ and _Keep your fork synced_).

 ## Step 2: Investigate!